-Cow Valve Replacements: 5 Important Facts To Know
+Cow Valve Replacements: 5 Important Facts

 When heart valve disease progresses to the point that it is severe and the valve anatomy is un-repairable, the defective heart valve must be replaced.
-At that time, patients and their medical teams will need to decide what type replacement valve should be used.
+At that time, patients and their medical teams will need to decide what type of replacement valve should be used.

 Typically, the choice is between mechanical heart valves and tissue heart valves.
 Mechanical valve replacements are made from very durable materials such as titanium and carbon.
 Tissue heart valve replacements, also known as biological or bioprosthetic valves, are harvested from pigs (porcine heart valves) or constructed from the tissue sac (the pericardium) surrounding the heart of a cow (bovine).